Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Analysis

 The goal of this study is to evaluate the degree to which \pzpdf s of each method can be trusted for a generic analysis.
 The overloaded ``$p(z)$'' is a widespread abuse of notation that obfuscates this goal, so we dedicate attention to dismantling it here.

 Galaxies have redshifts $z$ and photometric data $d$ drawn from a joint probability space $p(z, d)$ in nature, and each observed galaxy $i$ has a \textit{true posterior \pzpdf}\ $p(z \vert d_{i})$.
 There are a number of metrics that can be used to test the accuracy of a \pz\ posterior as an estimator of a true \pz\ posterior if the true \pzpdf\ is known.
-However, the true \pzpdf\ of observed data is not accessible, and existing mock catalogues produce redshift-photometry pairs $(z, d)$ by a deterministic algorithm that does not correspond to a joint probability density from which one can take samples.
-In these cases there is no ``true PDF'' for an individual object, and most measures of PDF fidelity will necessarily be restricted to probing the quality of the ensemble of \pzpdf s.
+However, the true \pzpdf\ of the observed data is not accessible, as existing mock catalogues produce redshift-photometry pairs $(z, d)$ by a deterministic algorithm that does not correspond to a joint probability density from which one can take samples.
+In these cases there is no ``true PDF'' for an individual object \footnote{\boldblue{While a discrete approximation to the true $p(z,d)$ is possible by sampling the local neighbourhood of parameter space in large datasets with methods like a nearest neighbor or conditional density estimate, we do not make an explicit computation of such an approximate distribution.
+Rather, we note that the CMNN and FlexZBoost algorithms are specific implementations of such algorithms which can be used as examples of such approximations in the absence of knowledge of the true $p(z,d)$.}}, and most measures of PDF fidelity will necessarily be restricted to probing the quality of the ensemble of \pzpdf s.
 (See \S,\ref{sec:futureexperiments} for a discussion of how one might circumvent this limitation.)

 Before describing the metrics appropriate to the DC1 data set, we outline the philosophy behind our choices.
 A \pzpdf\ estimator derived by method $H$ must be understood as a posterior probability distribution